huda-usman/Obstacle-Avoidance-Car/README.md

 ![Maze-Solver-Car with 1st Position Certificate](./photo.png)

-*The Maze-Solver-Car alongside its 1st place certificate from RoboCUST 2024.*
+*The Maze-Solver-Car alongside its 1st place shield from RoboCUST 2024.*

 ---